Veer376/snippet-flow-backend/readme.md

 # 1. Clone the repository
 git clone <repo-name>

-# 2. Navigate to the backend directory
-cd backend

 # 3. Start Docker containers in the background
 docker compose up -d